Allotment & Gardening in May: Growth in Full Swing

 - 2 min read

 May is a fantastic month for gardeners and allotment holders, as everything truly comes to life.
-The days are longer, the temperatures are warmer, and the risk of frost is mostly behind us.
-This is the time when your early efforts start to pay off and your growing space really begins to transform.
+The days are longer, temperatures are warmer, and the risk of frost is now much lower.
+This is the point where your earlier efforts start paying off and your growing space begins to transform rapidly.

 Allotment Tasks to Tackle in May